Govind-jha/data-visualization-d3/Readme.md

 Overview
 --------------------------------------------------------------------------
-A Data Visualization model of Coffee Flavour wheel using trees in D3.js.
+A Data Visualization model of a Hierarchical Data Structure using trees in D3.js.
 It has an editor version in which it adds a context menu for renaming, deleting and creating nodes.
 Right-click on a node to get the context menu for rename, delete and create.
 The tree auto-calculates its sizes both horizontally and vertically so it can adapt between many nodes being present in the view.

 Data Background
 --------------------------------------------------------------------------